ASBESTOS IN SCHOOLS THE PARENT'S CAMPAIGN |

 |

-| We want parents to be told what asbestos is in their children's school and we want openness and public scrutiny of asbestos management policy and standards in every school | We support the National Union of Teachers, Voice (formerly the Professional Association of Teachers), the Association of Teachers and Lecturers, the Asbestos Consultants Association and specialist scientist and laboratories over their concerns about asbestos management in schools. | We call for the phased removal of asbestos and, during the years it will take to remove asbestos, effective management of asbestos with public scrutiny of standards |
+We want parents to be told what asbestos is in their children's school and we want openness and public scrutiny of asbestos management policy and standards in every school | We support the National Union of Teachers, The National Association of School Masters and Union of Women Teachers, Voice (formerly the Professional Association of Teachers), the Association of Teachers and Lecturers, Association of School and College Leaders, National Association of Head Teachers, HAZARDS, the Asbestos Consultants Association, Health and Safety speciailist organisations and specialist scientist and laboratories over their concerns about asbestos management in schools. | We call for the phased removal of asbestos and, during the years it will take to remove asbestos, effective management of asbestos with public scrutiny of standards |

 |

-Most schools contain asbestos and some contain large quantities.
+The Situation Most schools contain asbestos and some contain large quantities.
 You can now discover for yourself if your child may be exposed to asbestos at your school and how good the asbestos management is in practise.
 Children are more susceptible to asbestos than adults but have less rights.
 As HSE has a “need to know” rather than a “right to know” policy on asbestos in schools it is normally difficult for parents to assess what the risk is to their child and this policy also prevents internal and external scrutiny of asbestos management policy and standards.
 Asbestos that is in good condition and well managed will not release asbestos fibres.
 However if it is not in good condition or if it is disturbed, it can release fibres which can be breathed in, and that is when there is a risk.
 There is no known threshold below which there is no risk but it is generally thought that it takes either a short term large exposure, or cumulative low level exposures over a period of time to cause mesothelioma.
 Even then most people will not develop the disease, but, as it is not presently known who is susceptible and who is not, a precautionary approach should be taken.
 Below is a list of common sense measures that we campaign for to make sure your child is safe.
 They are well researched and simple, many can be done in your school.
 Most could, and should, have been introduced 40 years ago when the risk was first known and before teachers died from teaching in schools with poor asbestos management systems.
 Nobody knows how many children have died in later life because of asbestos exposure at school as no central statistics are kept of asbestos in schools or of children's cumulative or incident exposure.
-Please check your school then join our campaign for the common sense measures we list below. |
+Please check your school then join our campaign for the common sense measures we list below.
+Scroll down the page to see what our principles are and what Government Action we want |

 |